 While personas are ‘set in stone’, mindsets can change.
 Mindsets acknowledge that a customer who’s acting a certain way in one situation could be led to act in a different way when given a specific motivation or trigger.
 For example, a positive experience with a helpful staff member, or a not-so-great experience with delays in their application.

-We developed our mindsets through workshops, interviews and surveys with customers.
+We developed our mindsets in figure 1 through workshops, interviews and surveys with customers.

 Thinking about these mindsets throughout the design process helps us to recognise situations where we might expect a customer’s mindset to change.
 These situations include: